sorbet/sorbet/website/docs/type-annotations.md

 implementation of [gradual typing](gradual.md).
 In the `# typed: true` strictness level, unannotated methods, instance variables, and constants are assumed to be `T.untyped`.
-This allows a programmer to write untyped or partially-typed definitions while still benefitting from type checking when static type information is present.
+This allows a programmer to write untyped or partially-typed definitions while still benefiting from type checking when static type information is present.